Nationals vs. Braves Player Props Betting Odds

-Player prop betting options for Ronald Acuna Jr., Lane Thomas and others are available in the Atlanta Braves-Washington Nationals matchup at Truist Park on Saturday, starting at 4:10 PM ET.
+Player prop bet options for Ronald Acuna Jr., Lane Thomas and others are available when the Atlanta Braves host the Washington Nationals at Truist Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!